Vinniciuslopes/love-running/README.md

 - The image used on hero-image was take from https://codeinstitute.s3.amazonaws.com/CSSEssentials/hero-image.webp
 - The image used on the gallery were taken from https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/tree/main/07-gallery/02-gallery-images
+- The README.md file idea was taken from [](https://github.com/Code-Institute-Solutions/readme-template)